When it comes to affordability, REAPER continues to make its name as THE budget Digital Audio Workstation.

 REAPER User Interface And Usability Overview

 You’ll notice its loading speed when you start REAPER for the first time.
-The DAW loads quite fast, but the speed will vary on the number of VSTs REAPER will scan and load into its system.
-REAPER won’t take a minute to load if you don’t have many plugins.
+The DAW loads quite fast, but the speed will vary depending on the number of VSTs you have as REAPER will scan and load them into its system.
+REAPER is very fast to load if you don’t have many plugins.

 The next thing that REAPER will ask is to identify the audio interface you want to use.
 For this, select your chosen audio inputs, ideally your audio interface, then REAPER will use that interface by default.

-The user interface of REAPER might look simple, but it takes some navigation to get used to.
+The user interface of REAPER might look simple, but it takes a while to get used to.
 Unlike other DAWs, where you instantly access key features, you could get lost in a sea of menus to find the features you need.

 Components of User Interface

-REAPER has six components in its main window, which are all essential in helping you create songs or even produce audio recordings, including podcasts.
-The layout is a bit different from other DAWs, as certain control bars on REAPER are located in different locations than other DAWs.
+REAPER has six components in its main window, which are all essential in helping you create songs or produce audio recordings, including podcasts.
+The layout is a bit different from other DAWs, as certain control bars on REAPER are located in different locations to other DAWs.

 You can find the Tool Bar of REAPER in the upper left corner of the main window.
 Here, you can save your projects, toggle the metronome, undo or redo actions, and adjust the snapping properties of tracks when you move them around.